-- The Frucor Group has introduced several new online training courses which are compulsory for all staff to complete annually including on the topics of Anti-Bribery and Anti-Corruption, Conflicts of Interest, our Code of Business Ethics, and a topic entitled Doing The Right Thing.
-These topics all contribute to creating a culture of good and ethical governance which we believe will produce an environment that prevents and deters modern slavery. - The Frucor Group has a Code of Business Conduct (the Code) which outlines the principles, policies and laws that govern the activities of SBF and its subsidiaries.
+- Modern Slavery & Human Trafficking Policy This SBF Policy is applicable to all subsidiaries, including Frucor AU and enshrines the ethical standards we set ourselves in relation to modern slavery and human trafficking risks.
+It is acknowledged that SBF operates in various markets around the world and many different people are impacted by what we do.
+The Policy explains to our staff that we know because of the prevalence and nature of these crimes, modern slavery is happening across the markets we operate in right now.
+The Policy educates staff on signs of modern slavery and how to report any issues safely.
+It also details our mandatory training on these topics and that any employee who breaches the Policy will face disciplinary action. - Human Rights Risk Assessment the Frucor Group has also conducted a potential risk assessment in collaboration with Verisk Maplecroft, a global risk consulting company, for the countries in which our 90 factories are located, using general country and industry data, results available here. - Supply Chain Mapping - Frucor AU continues to map its supply chains by categorising all tier 1 suppliers based on geographic location and the types of goods/services procured and then conducting specific modern slavery risk analysis.
+We believe that better understanding our supply chains will enable us to take more meaningful action in response to any risks identified. - Staff Training the Frucor Group has introduced several new online training courses which are compulsory for all staff to complete annually including on the topics of Anti-Bribery and Anti-Corruption, Conflicts of Interest, our Code of Business Ethics, and a topic entitled Doing The Right Thing.
+These topics all contribute to creating a culture of good and ethical governance which we believe will produce an environment that prevents and deters modern slavery. - Code of Business Conduct (the Code) the Frucor Group's Code outlines the principles, policies and laws that govern the activities of SBF and its subsidiaries.
 Employees and others who work with or represent SBF directly or indirectly must adhere to the Code.
 The Code is distributed to all employees and others associated with the business of SBF, both at the time of commencing their involvement with the company and also through periodic updates.
 The Frucor Group acknowledges that its employees play a crucial role in its ability to promptly identify and respond to risks of modern slavery in its business and supply chain.